TokenScript-Framework/papers/src/Cheque/send_token_by_identifier.md

 ## Implementations based on elliptic curves

 We note that despite having described the protocol using general multiplication group notation, the implementations will be based on elliptic curves.
-Therefore, *G, V, u, v* will be points on an elliptic curve where *u* and *v* are computed using generator points *G* and *V*.
+Therefore, *G, V, W, U, R* will be points on an elliptic curve where *W, U* and *R* are computed using generator points *G* and *V*.
 This also means that the computation in step 4 for Bob and step 4 for the smart contract will happen over the integers, modulo the curve order.

 We note that the generators *G* and *V* must be constructed such that they work over the same (large) subgroup.
 I.e. that *V∈ &lt;G&gt;* and that **no-one** knows the discrete log of *V* to base *G* (and vice versa).
 Otherwise breaks become trivial.